info @ sarabachour . com

 2024

-This work consists of padded foam stitched with still images from documentaries, mounted on black frames, with the same aspect ratio as TV screens.
+The studios at Jan Van Eyck resonate with strong echoes, so to improve the acoustics, I hung some of my works on the walls.
+These works consist of padded foam stitched with still images from documentaries, mounted on black frames, with the same aspect ratio as TV screens.

 The second piece is a video work also addressing the overabundance of data and information.
 This idea stems from an experience I had while participating in a gaming app that was advertised to me on a popular social media platform, as part of an academic project called the Rapid-Fire Forecasting Challenge.
 The challenge tested how quickly I could make educated guesses about future events in different domains using given sources within three minutes.
 The topics ranged from the stock price of coffee beans to the death rate in Denmark or soil dryness in California.
 My answers were often based on gut feeling, interpreting graphs as if they were signs, like reading coffee residues at the bottom of a cup.